Romanian alphabet

 In cases where the word is a direct borrowing having diacritical marks not present in the above alphabet, official spelling tends to favor their use (München, Angoulême etc., as opposed to the use of Istanbul over İstanbul).

+History

+Until the mid-19th century, Romanian was generally written with a Romanian Cyrillic alphabet derived from Church Slavonic, which was used in both Wallachia and Moldavia.
+During the 19th century a Latin-based transitional alphabet that mixed Cyrillic and Latin letters came into use, and in 1862 the authorities of the United Principalities of Wallachia and Moldavia decreed the full replacement of Cyrillic with the Latin alphabet for official Romanian-language publications.

+In the 20th century several spelling reforms modified the inventory and distribution of letters.
+A 1904 reform reduced the earlier use of multiple circumflex letters to just ⟨Â⟩ and ⟨Î⟩, while later reforms in 1953, 1964 and 1993 changed when each of these two letters is used to write the phoneme /ɨ/ (see Î versus Â below).
+The modern 31-letter inventory was fixed in 1982, when the letters Q, W and Y—previously used only in loanwords and proper names—were officially recognized as part of the Romanian alphabet.

 Letters and their pronunciation

 Romanian spelling is mostly phonemic without silent letters (but see i).
 The table below gives the correspondence between letters and sounds.
 Some of the letters have several possible readings, even if allophones are not taken into account.
 When vowels /i/, /u/, /e/, and /o/ are changed into their corresponding semivowels, this is not marked in writing.
 Letters K, Q, W, and Y appear only in foreign borrowings; the pronunciation of W and Y and of the combination QU depends on the origin of the word they appear in.